Glamsquad

 Bridal photos on the page have been changed to reflect more diversity.

-We added a section outlining the business' value proposition.
+We added a "Why Glamsquad?" section outlining the business' value proposition.

 Pricing was grouped together in one section.